Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     University to issue a decision to recognize the academic degrees and award doctoral degrees to the graduate students of his/her unit.
-2. The head of the training unit issues a Diploma Appendix to his/her unit\'s doctoral students along with the awarded doctoral degree.
+2. The head of the training unit issues a Diploma Appendix to his/her unit's doctoral students along with the awarded doctoral degree.
     The Diploma Appendix is written in Vietnamese and English, clearly stating the name of the major/specialization, type of training program; name of the subject, topic, overview essay; number of